yuanqing/charming/README.md

 ### charming(element [, options])

+- `element` is a DOM element
-`options` is an optional configuration object.
+- `options` is an optional configuration object

 Use `tagName` to change the tag name of the wrapper element: